Hope Lange

 Hope Elise Ross Lange (November 28, 1933 – December 19, 2003) was an American film, stage, and television actress.
 She was nominated for the Golden Globe Award for Best Supporting Actress and the Academy Award for Best Supporting Actress for her portrayal of Selena Cross in the 1957 film Peyton Place.
-In 1969 and 1970, she won the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for her role as Carolyn Muir in the sitcom The Ghost & Mrs. Muir.
+In 1969 and 1970, she twice won the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for her role as Carolyn Muir in the sitcom The Ghost & Mrs. Muir.

 Early life

 Lange was born into a theatrical family in Redding, Connecticut.
 Her father, John George Lange, was a cellist and the music arranger for Florenz Ziegfeld and conductor for Henry Cohen; her mother, Minette (née Buddecke), was an actress.
 They had two other daughters, Minelda and Joy, and a son, David.
 John worked in New York City and the family moved to Greenwich Village when Hope was a young child.

 Lange sang with other children in the play Life, Laughter and Tears, which opened at the Booth Theatre in March 1942.
 Her father died in September 1942.
 The family stayed in New York City after his death.
 At age 9, she had a speaking part in the award-winning Broadway play The Patriots, which opened in January 1943.
 From 1944 to 1956 Minette ran a restaurant on Macdougal Street, near Washington Square Park, called Minette's of Washington Square.
 (Some sources confuse it with Minetta Tavern, an Italian restaurant on Macdougal Street, founded in 1937.)
 The entire family worked there; Minelda ran the cash register, and Joy and Hope waited on tables.

 In high school, Lange studied dance, modeled, and worked in the family restaurant.
 She sometimes walked the dog of former First Lady Eleanor Roosevelt, who had a nearby apartment.
 When her photo appeared in the newspaper, she received an offer to work as a New York City advertising model.
 She appeared on the June 1949 cover of Radio-Electronics magazine wearing the "Man from Mars" Radio Hat.
 This portable radio built into a pith helmet was a sensation in 1949.

-Lange attended Reed College in Portland, Oregon for one year, studying dance and theater before subsequently transferring to Barmore Junior College in New York, where she met her first husband, Don Murray.
+Lange attended Reed College in Portland, Oregon, studying dance and theater.
+At Reed, she was a student of artist Xenia Cage.
+After completing her first year of studies, Lange transferred to Barmore Junior College in New York, where she met her first husband, Don Murray.